Governor signs bill to overhaul oversight of Louisiana School for the Deaf, Visually Impaired

 The measure, House Bill 253, cleared the Senate 37-0 and the House 100-0.

-It was sponsored by Rep. Scott McKnight, R-Baton Rouge and Sen. Sharon Hewitt, R-Slidell.
+It was sponsored chiefly by Rep. Scott McKnight, R-Baton Rouge, as well as Sen. Sharon Hewitt, R-Slidell.

 Senate President Page Cortez and other key lawmakers said Wednesday there is a growing likelihood Louisiana will hold its first session to deb…